 Canceling your credit card can be good if you’re looking to control your spending and get a better grip on your budget.
 But before you make that move, consider how it can affect your credit.

-Just because you cancel a credit card, your payment information doesn’t disappear from your credit report.
-That can be both good news and bad.
 If you’ve made late payments or have any other negative information on your credit card, that data stays on your credit report for seven years.
 If you’re closing an account with positive account history, positive credit data stays on your credit report for 10 years from when the account is closed.
-This allows good credit information to stay longer than negative, giving you the change to improve your financial situation.
+This allows good credit information to stay longer than negative, giving you the chance to improve your financial situation.

 Credit utilization ratio

 Another way that closing your credit card can affect your credit score is by changing your balance-to-limit ratio or credit utilization ratio.
 Credit bureaus are interested in your total credit available and how much of that you’re using.
 A low ratio is a strong indicator of good credit risk.